chaitanya3323/invisibility-cloak-Fun-project-/README.md

 3.Find the RGB value of the color you want to make invisible, I choose red because I had a plain red cloth .

-4.Both file has comments to make things clear and read the opencv documents for more details.
+4.Both file has comments to make things clear and read the opencv documentation for more details.